Ronney221/wardrobeTracker/README.md

 MyApp is a mobile application built with Expo (React Native) and TypeScript, designed to help users digitally organize their wardrobe, create outfits, and manage their clothing items efficiently.

-## elevator_pitch="Streamline your style with MyApp, the intuitive mobile wardrobe organizer.
-Easily catalog your clothes, create stunning outfits, and rediscover your personal fashion collection."
+## Streamline your style with MyApp, the intuitive mobile wardrobe organizer.
+Easily catalog your clothes, create stunning outfits, and rediscover your personal fashion collection

 ## Key Features